Text

 Text questions are used to collect short or long-form free-text input from responders.
 Common use cases include gathering names, email addresses, or open-ended feedback.

-Text question answers are stored as a string
+Text question answers are stored as a `string` data type.

 By default, a text question shows a single-line input.
 To enable multiline responses: